devxris/IndexedTable/README.md

 # IndexedTable
 Adding Sections and Index List in UITableView.
-Adding Animations to Tableview Cell.